Brett-Tanner/Journal/Oct_22.md

 - In CSS, you can use :not(class or id) to exclude classes or ids from the selector
 - Ended up using scale3d() to transition the articles, since the transition looks more fluid and it resizes better when the window does

+## Thurs 6th
+### Odin Project - Ruby on Rails

+#### What I did
+- tried a branch to tile the articles on the homepage using flex rather than grid, in an attempt to allow them to collapse to one/two columns when in half screen/on a mobile device
+  - also considered solving it with media queries that reduce the number of rows in the grid, but I vaguely remember media queries making your page slower
+- Also was first day of the worlds pass/new patch and I expected to have two free units at work, which didn't pan out.
+So I did barely anything today tbh other than some thinking on the train.
+Do have all tomorrow and Mon to work on stuff though